Small. Fast. Reliable.

 - SQLITE_CONFIG_SERIALIZED

 - There are no arguments to this option.
-This option enables
+This option sets the

 all mutexes including the recursive